 Agreement for community event organizer/group that does not have Government of Alberta society status.

-Organizations receiving a grant through the community festival and event program will also be required to:
+Organizations receiving a grant through the community event program will also be required to:

-Submit a final report and/or respond to a survey upon completion of the festival or event.
+Submit a final report upon completion of the festival or event.

-Grant recipients will also be asked to submit a final report and/or respond to a survey upon completion of the festival or event to help the City of Airdrie evaluate this program.
+Grant recipients will also be asked to submit a survey upon completion of the festival or event to help the City of Airdrie evaluate this program.

 A formal review will be completed at the end of the funding year.
 Process improvements will be made based on measurement, feedback, learnings, and participant reporting.